confluentinc/ksql/docs/tutorials/generate-custom-test-data.rst

 In the KSQL query editor, create the persistent ``impressions2`` stream:

-    CREATE STREAM impressions2 as select * from impressions
+    CREATE STREAM impressions2 as select * from impressions;